wwingyou/.dotfiles/README.md

 Go to `min` directory, and override the settings and userscript to the location where you installed Min.

+### Apply tmux theme

+Tmux theme is not applied at first.
+Update theme by pressing `ctrl+f+I` inside the tmux session.

 ## Dependencies

 ### Common